GbemisolaJC/Capstone-Project/README.md

-# Capstone-Project
+# Capstone-Project (Sales Performance Analysis)

-## Sales Performance Analysis
+## Project Overview: Analyzing Sales Data

+**Objective**:
+To analyze sales data to uncover insights that support data-driven decision-making, enhance sales strategies, and optimize inventory management.

+### Expected Outcomes:
+- Clear understanding of sales performance.
+- Informed decisions on marketing and inventory.
+- Enhanced profitability through targeted strategies.

+### Tools:
+- Excel
+- SQL
+- Power BI

+---

+### Data Understanding and Observations:

-Before i started this project, i took a while to undertsand the data and the question.
+Before starting this project, I took some time to understand the data and the key questions I needed to answer.
+Here are my observations:

-And hereare my observations
+1. **Data Cleaning**:

-1. I started by using Excel to clean my data by removing duplicates using all columns as criteria.
+   I started by using **Excel** to clean the data.
+The first task was to **remove duplicates**, using all columns as criteria to ensure the data was accurate and consistent.

-2. Afterwards, I proceeded to calculate total sales (quantity * unit price).
+2. **Calculating Total Sales**:
+   After cleaning the data, I proceeded to calculate the **total sales** for each transaction by multiplying the **quantity** by the **unit price**.
+This step provided a more comprehensive view of total revenue.

+3. **Sales Analysis with Pivot Table**:
-3. Next, I created a Pivot Table to analyze sales performance by category, product, region, and month ( effectively grouping the dates into monthly intervals).
+   Next, I created a **Pivot Table** in Excel to analyze the sales performance.
+This allowed me to group sales data by:
+   - **Category**
+   - **Product**
+   - **Region**
+   - **Month** (I grouped the dates into monthly intervals for better analysis)

+The Pivot Table was essential for uncovering trends and gaining insights into sales patterns across different dimensions.

 ![image](https://github.com/user-attachments/assets/494b80dc-2f2a-48e7-8155-cdfa12656995)